 Decoupage leaves a skull feeling classy, even elegant.
 Floral patterns work especially well, but any type of pattern can be used for this art.
 Newspaper, photographs, and even children's drawings all work well.
 For a step-by-step process on how to decoupage, visit this website.

 Some people take a classical approach to bejeweling, using only clear or white rhinestones, while others go a step further and use brightly colored crystals, larger pieces of costume jewelry, or even spikes!
 The combinations are endless.
-Just load yourself up with a few bags of pretty shinies and grab yourself a glue gun, and you're ready to start bejewelling!
+Just load yourself up with a few bags of pretty shiny things and grab yourself a glue gun, and you're ready to start bejeweling!

 Antlers by themselves are as beautiful as nature intended them to be.
 But if you have 20 of them laying around your house, you can sometimes feel a little bored.
 So why not try painting to liven them up and turn them into actual home décor?

 Antler painting is becoming more popular these days, and the style of this trending fashion typically carries a Southwestern vibe with it.
-Most commonly the paint used is acrylic, and usually only a few strips of color are applied, with some of the natural antler still showing.
-Learn how to do it here!
-Most all antler painting projects come out looking fantastic due to the fact that antlers, by themselves, are intriguing shapes and the epitome of artistry.
+Most commonly the paint used is acrylic, and usually, only a few strips of color are applied, with some of the natural antler still showing.
+Most antler painting projects come out looking fantastic due to the fact that antlers, by themselves, are intriguing shapes and the epitome of artistry.

-Miscellaeous skulls can be a combination of any of the above listed mediums, or even things that aren't listed here at all!
+Miscellaneous skulls can be a combination of any of the above-listed mediums or even things that aren't listed here at all!
 Mixed media is as fun as it sounds.
-Many people do collages with their skulls and create works that are amagalmations of paints, feathers, gears, leathers, pyrography, and even LED lights.
+Many people do collages with their skulls and create works that are amalgamations of paints, feathers, gears, leathers, pyrography, and even LED lights.
 There is no limit to the creativity one can unleash when working with skulls, especially once you realize how many different things you can do!